 This rather beat-up pinning board has been around for a long time.
 It is made of old-fashioned ceiling tile (not the styrofoam kind), and is about five inches square.
 The entire board is covered with clear contact paper.
 I pin a square of graph paper and a protective piece of wax paper atop that.
 When the wax paper gets dirty, I just discard it and add fresh graph paper and wax paper to cover.

+It is excellent for all kinds of pinning uses, from making bows to draping mini clothing and curtain treatments.
 A supply of long stainless steel pins is stuck into the end for convenience.
 I keep one of these little boards in my big tool bag, as well.

 The idea for using ceiling tile in this way came from my early days when I read Judee Williamson's book, Judee's Beds.
 My husband had removed our old ceiling tiles in the living room when he put up new insulation, and I managed to snag a few tiles just before he hauled them all off.